ianxm/tracker/README.markdown

        on   3 days from 2012-02-13
       off  11 days from 2012-02-16

-note: date ranges for modifier commands (`set` and `rm`) default to `today`, but all other commands default to the full date range.  all reports begin by specifying the duration of the date range examined.
+since the date range isn't specified, tracker uses the full date range of the data.  the full date range for report commands is from the first occurrence to the current day.  all reports begin by specifying the duration of the date range examined.

 this is the calendar view of the same data.  here you can easily see the runs of on and off days that were listed by the `streaks` output.